aws/amazon-vpc-cni-k8s/docs/troubleshooting.md

 To avoid Pod deployment delay, you can configure ipamD to have a higher [**WARM\_ENI\_TARGET**](https://github.com/aws/amazon-vpc-cni-k8s/pull/68).

+### Tip: Running CNI on non-EKS AMI
+If ping between pods are not working, please make sure to check if FORWARD policy is set to ACCEPT since by default in iptables it is set to DROP.
+With EKS AMI, the policy is updated to set ACCEPT in [kubelet.service](https://github.com/awslabs/amazon-eks-ami/blob/master/files/kubelet.service#L8).
+Please ref: https://github.com/aws/amazon-vpc-cni-k8s/pull/535 and https://github.com/awslabs/amazon-eks-ami/issues/332 for more details.

 ## Troubleshooting CNI/ipamD at node level

 ### debugging logs are stored in